 This is a hard thing to remember, but it’s so important.
 EVERYONE GOES THROUGH CRITICISM AND REJECTION.
 No matter who you are, no matter how successful you are, no matter how much money you have, everyone has faced criticism or rejection at some point in their lives.
 While it doesn’t necessarily take the sting away, I find it is calming to remind myself that I’m not the only one this has happened to, and that facing criticism and rejection does not diminish my chances of being successful or achieving my goals.

 Having compassion for yourself is important, no matter the situation.
-I mentioned above that it’s important to have compassion for your initial feelings about criticism and rejection, but it’s also critical to maintain that compassion as you work through the situation you’re in.
-Often times receiving the criticism or the rejection isn’t the end of the story – there may be more for us to do (for example, responding to a negative review, following up on a customer complaint, etc.).
+I mentioned above that it’s important to have compassion for your initial feelings about criticism and rejection.
+But, it’s also critical to maintain that compassion as you work through the situation you’re in.
+Often, receiving criticism or rejection isn’t the end of the story.
+There may be more for us to do (for example, responding to a negative review, following up on a customer complaint, etc.).
 How we handle the criticism and rejection says a lot about us as business owners (and humans!), but it’s not always easy to craft and deliver the appropriate response.
-Have compassion for yourself as you work through handling the situation, understanding that you may stumble and won’t always get everything right.
+Have compassion for yourself as you work through handling the situation.
+Understand that you may stumble, and won’t always get everything right.
 We are all works in progress and that’s okay.

 Discover Your Coping Method